How To Dress for a Great Business Portrait!

 Executive Portrait Specialists is in the business of making you look your very best!
 Soon, you'll be anxious to post and share your new EPS professional portrait to prospects, clients and colleagues online and off.
 This is a very powerful personal branding and marketing tool.
 It is also – in my opinion – a marketing essential, because we never get a second chance to make a first impression.
 In this Digital Age, one's Professional Portrait IS that first impression.

 Okay... let’s get to it!

 In your business portrait, YOU are the star of the picture not your clothing.
-Your clothing is the backdrop or costume for your story.
+Your clothing is the backdrop for your story.
 Although your “attire” is secondary, it does play a crucial role in supporting the “image” you wish to convey.
 It must enhance your image without distracting from it.

 Costume and Context...
 Perception is Reality

 If your role is that of the company CEO or top management, people may expect to see you in a pressed suit and button down shirt.
 Even if your office has a laid back dress code, the public perception – and expectation – may be that button down image.
 So, we might produce two portraits for your situation: a formal version for media release and another more casual portrait for your internal company communications.

 Carefully select the costume for your business portrait according to the context in which it will be used.
 For example, if you’re the CEO of a global manufacting company, the initial image that comes to mind may be the button down three piece suit.
 However, if the biggest division of your company makes motorcycle accessories, you may get twenty times the response dressed in a padded racing suit, leaning on a motorcycle with a helmet under one arm!
 We must create the professional image that’s right for you.